Introduction to Latin squares

 Let us consider the symmetry of the coloured (Ls2) once more.
 The only conventional symmetry element directly visible is an inversion centre (a twofold axis perpendicular to the paper) moving all sites towards sites with identical colour.
 Mirror lines through the centre are absent: horizontal and vertical reflections switch the colour of all sites; reflection across the diagonal lines turn red into red and blue into blue, but yellow and green switch colour.

-We note though that the diagonal reflection induces a switch of all yellow and green sites.
-Similarly, the central horizontal/vertical lines, switch all red- blue and yellow-green pairs.
+We note though that the diagonal reflection induces a switch of all yellow and green sites .
+Similarly, the central horizontal/vertical lines, switch all red- blue and yellow-green pairs (known as perfect colouring).

-In other words: these reflections perform permutations of colours of the LS.
-So, in addition to its conventional symmetry elements, a LS may carry colour mirror lines; more generally: elements of colour symmetry.
+In other words: these reflections perform permutations of colours of the Ls.
+So, in addition to its conventional symmetry elements, a Ls may carry colour mirror lines; more generally: elements of colour symmetry.
 We accept them as symmetry elements because we consider a Ls invariant under a overall switch of colour.
+It goes without saying that colouring can be replaced by other distinctions of site values.

 In different words: An object is said to display colour symmetry if application of one or more of the isometric movements of the object followed by a permutation of its values – not being the unity permutation- can fully restore the original status.
 Or: if a full colour switch or a step in the colour sequence occurs in conjunction with the isometric movements of a square.